holy week & easter

 We remember…

-• Jesus triumphantly entering Jerusalem, where He will be crucified, riding on a donkey
+• Jesus’ triumphal entry into Jerusalem, where He will be crucified, riding on a donkey

-• Jesus’ abandonment by the crowds who call for His crucifixion
+• Jesus’ rejection by the crowds who call for His crucifixion

 We celebrate by…